MCMC Literature

 Irreducibility

-This means that as long as the measure $\pi$ gives positive mass to the whole of $E$ and then I can always find a number of steps that will lead me from any $x\in E$ to any $A\in\mathcal{E}$, where $A$ must have positive mass under $\pi$.
+This means that as long as the measure π gives positive mass to the whole of E and then I can always find a number of steps that will lead me from any xE to any AE, where A must have positive mass under π.
 Basically I can visit the whole space if you give me long enough time!

 Periodicity